ryanve/ssv/README.md

 ### `ssv.remove(SSV, value)`
 - Remove all instances of <var>value</var> from <var>SSV</var> string
+- If you need to remove multiple values then use `ssv.diff`

 ### `ssv.concat(SSV, SSV2)`
 - Concatenate 2 SSV strings